ncsa/Delta_doc/docs/source/running_jobs/index.rst

 |          | 8-way MI100 | 16    | 1 MI100      | 250 GB     |
 +----------+-------------+-------+--------------+------------+

-Please note that a weighting factor will discount the charge for the reduced-precision A40 nodes, as well as the novel AMD MI100 based node - this will be documented through the ACCESS SU converter.
+Note, a weighting factor will discount the charge for the reduced-precision A40 nodes, as well as the novel AMD MI100 based node - this will be documented through the ACCESS SU converter.

 Local Account Charging
 ~~~~~~~~~~~~~~~~~~~~~~~

 Use the ``accounts`` command to list the accounts available for charging.
 CPU and GPU resources will have individual charge names.
-For example in the following, **``abcd-delta-cpu``** and **``abcd-delta-gpu``** are available for user gbauer to use for the CPU and GPU resources.
+For example, in the following, **``abcd-delta-cpu``** and **``abcd-delta-gpu``** are available for user gbauer to use for the CPU and GPU resources.

 .. code-block::